lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 sigma <- 8
 n <- 64
 ```
-The formula for confidence intervals is as follows:
+The formula for confidence intervals is as follows: <br />
 $$
 CI = x̄ +/- z/(s/√n)
 $$